HenryHu/ports/net-im/telegram-desktop/update.md

 The workflow of importing a new version is:

+0. Sync the current port in git with ports tree
 1. update Makefile's DISTVERSION to new version
 2. check Telegram/ThirdParty and update Makefile
 3. make makesum